itsSanalog/sanalog.net/sanastro/src/content/blog/about.md

 # How

+sanaBlog's content is created under the [Pherkad code](/blog/credo#pherkad), part of the [credo](/blog/credo).

-Though I cannot swear by it, I will try to:
+I try to:

-- Ensure 'correct' spelling, puntuation, grammar,
+- Ensure 'correct' spelling, punctuation, and grammar.
-- Write content that is accurate and correct (to my best knowledge).
+- Create content that is accurate and correct to my best knowledge.
+- Create content that is welcoming, accessible, and entertaining.
 - Credit relevant sources.
-- Be entertaining.
-This is very difficult.

 Questions, feedback, or suggestions are always welcome.
 You can <a href="mailto:me@sanalog.net">email: me (at) sanalog.net</a>.